Mediation Steps in Monmouth County

 Steps in the Mediation Process: An Outline

-Meet the mediator.
-Family court judges counties rely upon Attorney Steven Monaghan to resolve high-conflict divorces prior to trial.
+Mediation may be court ordered.
+In these cases, family court judges rely upon Attorney Steven Monaghan to resolve high-conflict divorces prior to trial.
 Since 2007, Mr. Monaghan has been appointed to over 275 cases.
 If you would like Mr. Monaghan to be your Monmouth County divorce mediator, contact us to schedule your free consultation.

 Considering Mediation for Your Divorce?
 Talk to Us First.